lizthompson07/fisheriescape/README.md

 python manage.py runserver
 ```

-Without any other configuration, the app will connect to the development database
+- Without any other configuration, the app will connect to the development database
+- The development server is essentially a slave of the production database.
+There is currently no script to automate the syncing
+so it will be done on an as needed basis